Toaster Nsabata: Club career

 Sighted training with Zanaco F.C. which was initially perceived as temporary, he afterward he made his departure from Nchanga Rangers F.C. in early 2016.

 Nsabata suffered inconsequential injuries in an automobile accident on in July 2015.

 In December 2020, he left Zanaco in December 2020 following the expiry of his contract.
 He signed for ZESCO United in January 2021 on a three-year contract.

 In August 2021, he signed for Sekhukhune United of the South African Premier Division.
+In 2023 he returned to Zesco United.

 International career

-In 2014, Nsabata made his senior debut, playing the complete 90 minutes in a 4-3 loss to Japan.
+In 2014, Nsabata made his senior debut, playing the complete 90 minutes in a 4–3 loss to Japan.

 He was dropped from the 2015 Africa Cup of Nations Zambia squad by coach Honour Janza.